What do I mean by “interrogating memory?”

 Each of us has interesting stories to tell, so long as we are willing to…

-This is what I mean by “contextualized introspection,” and it is essentially what I do in my first essay on this website, in which I tell two different versions of my life story – each factually correct (so far as I knew then) – but framed very differently.
+This “contextualized introspection” is what I do in my first essay on this website.
+I tell two different versions of my life story – each factually correct (so far as I knew then) – but framed very differently.

 IV.
 Willingness to learn the truth, the whole truth and nothing but the truth